snowplow-incubator/snowplow-ruby-tracker-examples/README.md

 However, for all tracker SDKs we strongly recommend using custom Self-Describing events.
 These are defined by "self-describing" JSON schema rulesets.
 As the schema are fully customisable, it's possible to track any number of metrics that are important to you.
 Read more [about event data structures](https://snowplowanalytics.com/blog/2020/01/24/re-thinking-the-structure-of-event-data/) on the Snowplow blog and in the [documentation](https://docs.snowplowanalytics.com/docs/understanding-tracking-design/understanding-events-entities/).

 Each Snowplow event has the option of adding contextual information, by the attachment of entities.
 The attached entities are called the context of the event.
 Like the events themselves, entities are defined by self-describing JSON schemas.
 For example, this app includes schemas that define a Purchase event, and a Product entity.
-You can see that the schemas are very similar.
+You can see that the schemas look very similar.

 ```json
 // example schema for a Purchase event